RRZE-HPC/MD-Bench/README.md

 MD-Bench is a toolbox for the performance engineering of short-range force calculation kernels on molecular-dynamics applications.
 It aims at covering all available state-of-the-art algorithms from different community codes such as LAMMPS and GROMACS.

-Apart from that, many tools to study and evaluate the in-depth performance of such kernels on distinct hardware are offered, like the gather-bench which is a benchmark to mimic the data movement from such kernels and the stubbed force calculation cases used to isolate the impacts caused by memory latencies and control flow divergence.
+Apart from that, many tools to study and evaluate the in-depth performance of such kernels on distinct hardware are offered, like gather-bench, a standalone benchmark that mimics the data movement from MD kernels and the stubbed force calculation cases that focus on isolating the impacts caused by memory latencies and control flow divergence contributions in the overall performance.

 | Verlet Lists                                 | GROMACS MxN                                  | Stubbed cases |
 |----------------------------------------------|----------------------------------------------|----------------------------------------------|